muchimi/JoystickGremlinEx/docs/usage.md

 ### Options

-- You can run it through  [www.virustotal.com](www.virustotal.com) and it will tell you how many malware solutions detect the false positive.
-You will see that very few, if any, detect this issue.
+- You can run it through [www.virustotal.com](https://www.virustotal.com/gui/home/upload) and it will tell you how many malware solutions detect the false positive.

-- You can run the code directly from the python source.
+- You can run the code directly from the Python source

 You can build the executable yourself using the deploy.bat file in the source folder which is the mechanism I use to build the EXE from source.
 Unfortunately this doesn't seem to fix the issue for many people even if you are the one building on your own computer.